ROUGH WATER TECHNIQUE

 To deal with strong winds or tide on your beam, adjust your course so that you point slightly up into the wind or current.
 Between your course adjustment and the opposing push of the conditions, you should be able to row straight to your destination.
 In extremely strong currents or winds, you may have to make such a large course adjustment that from above you would appear to be rowing sideways!

 A true open water rowing shell should have small cockpit volume (and thus be unable to swamp), a self-bailer to allow water to drain from the cockpit while you are rowing, and should have air bladders inside the hull to provide positive flotation in case your shell is holed.
-If you go out by yourself, carry a lifevest (there are small CO2 cartridge lifevests that fit neatly behind footstretchers in even the smallest cockpits).
+Always wear a PFD.
 If you go out for a long row, let someone know where you plan to go.
 Leave a note on your car windshield if you drove alone to your launch site.

 Finally, the best open water shells can handle very, very rough water, but they are not well suited to large breaking waves.
 Do not try to row your shell in large, steep breaking surf.
 At the least you could damage your shell; at the worst you could damage yourself!
 Trust us, we've seen it tried (by mistake) and it doesn't work!